Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 ​		A HFSM has 6 signals :

- 1. inited() : When the game starts, the generate behavior of HFSM will be delayed until the scene tree is ready (i.e. All the child nodes of HFSM.owner are ready, and this signal is emitted after HFSM.is_Inited being assigned to true.
+ 1. `inited() `: When the game starts, the generate behavior of HFSM will be delayed until the scene tree is ready (i.e. All the child nodes of HFSM.owner are ready, and this signal is emitted after HFSM.is_Inited being assigned to true.

- 2. entered(state,fsm_path) : Emitted after a State is executed the entry behavior, the meaning of the callback parameters is as follows:
+ 2. `entered(state,fsm_path) `: Emitted after a State is executed the entry behavior, the meaning of the callback parameters is as follows:

-    + state(String) : The name of entered State.
+    + `state(String)` : The name of entered State.
-    + fsm_path(Array) : The path of FSM which occur this behavior.
+    + `fsm_path(Array)` : The path of FSM which occur this behavior.

-3. exit(state,fsm_path) : Emitted after a State is executed the exit behavior, the meaning of the callback parameters is as follows :
+3. `exit(state,fsm_path)` : Emitted after a State is executed the exit behavior, the meaning of the callback parameters is as follows :

-    + state(String) : The name of exited State.
+    + `state(String)` : The name of exited State.
-    + fsm_path(Array) : The path of FSM which occur this behavior.
+    + `fsm_path(Array)` : The path of FSM which occur this behavior.

-4. updated(state, delta ,fsm_path) : Emitted after a State is executed the update behavior, the meaning of the callback parameters is as follows :
+4. `updated(state, delta ,fsm_path)` : Emitted after a State is executed the update behavior, the meaning of the callback parameters is as follows :

-    + state(String) : The name of updated State.
+    + `state(String)` : The name of updated State.
-    + delta(float) : The frame time in second.
+    + `delta(float)` : The frame time in second.
-    + fsm_path(Array) : The path of FSM which occur this behavior.
+    + `fsm_path(Array)` : The path of FSM which occur this behavior.

-5. physics_updated(state, delta ,fsm_path) : Emitted after a State is executed the physics update behavior, the meaning of the callback parameters is as follows :
+5. `physics_updated(state, delta ,fsm_path)` : Emitted after a State is executed the physics update behavior, the meaning of the callback parameters is as follows :

-    + state(String) : The name of physics updated State.
+    + `state(String)` : The name of physics updated State.
-    + delta(float) : The physics frame time in second.
+    + `delta(float)` : The physics frame time in second.
-    + fsm_path(Array) : The path of FSM which occur this behavior.
+    + `fsm_path(Array)` : The path of FSM which occur this behavior.

-6. transited(from , to , fsm_path) : Emitted when a State is transited, the meaning of the callback parameters is as follows :
+6. `transited(from , to , fsm_path)` : Emitted when a State is transited, the meaning of the callback parameters is as follows :

-    + from(String / null) : The name of State which transited from.
+    + `from(String)` : The name of State which transited from.

-    + to(String / null) : The name of State which transited to.
+    + `to(String)` : The name of State which transited to.

-    + fsm_path(Array) : The path of FSM which occur this behavior.
+    + `fsm_path(Array)` : The path of FSM which occur this behavior.

       > NOTE:
       >
       > + When FSM enters the Entery State, HFSM will emit this signal,too.
-In this case, the callback parameter "from" is null, and "fsm_path" is this FSM path.
+In this case, the callback parameter `from` is "", and `fsm_path` is this FSM path.
       > + When FSM enters the Exit State, HFSM will emit this signal after the exit behavior of Exit State is finished,too.
-In this case, the callback parameter "to" is null, and "fsm_path" is this FSM path.
+In this case, the callback parameter `to` is "", and `fsm_path` is this FSM path.

     > NOTE :
     >
-    > ​       When these behavior occur in root FSM, the parameter "fsm_path" equal to ["root"].
+    > ​       When these behavior occur in root FSM, the parameter `fsm_path` equal to `["root"]`.

 ## Recommended develop pattern